 Newly planted green colored "boxer" felt flower pots in one gallon size.

 Larger five gallon "boxer" flower pots with new hibiscus plants.

 My tortoise food plants are thriving in these felt pots.
 However, the pots do get somewhat discolored looking from water and wet soil, but that's fine with me.
 Only makes the pots look more natural and blend into the landscape. :0)

 Softness is another big plus of these felt pots.
 I like to use planted flowerpots as sight barriers and as shade areas in my tortoise pens.
 When tortoises brush against cushiony fabric flowerpots, no scraping or shell damage happens.

 When moving plants from the smaller old felt pots to bigger ones, I noticed that there indeed was no root circling at all.
 This one's a mulberry.

-Hibiscus bushes that have rooted themselves into the ground.
-It's winter, so they aren't super green.
+Here are Hibiscus bushes that have rooted themselves into the ground.
+I took this photo in the winter time, so the plants aren't very lush or green.